 (I) The PCSA, PCPA and PNA, at a minimum, shall include in its recruitment plan the following:

-(1) A fee structure that is non-discriminatory to approved adoptive parents and that allows parents of various income levels the opportunity to adopt.
+(1) A fee structure that is non-discriminatory to applicants and approved adoptive parents and that allows parents of various income levels the opportunity to adopt.
 Fees may be charged according to a standardized and uniformly applied sliding scale, based on a family's ability to pay.
 The ability to pay a fee shall not influence the choice of the most appropriate parent(s) for a child.

 (2) Specific strategies to reach all parts of the community.